DataTalksClub/machine-learning-zoomcamp/cohorts/2026/10-kubernetes/images/2026-09-08-kubernetes-imagegen-repair-provenance.md

 ## Native cleanup

 Commit `c613aa7` removed the 33 `REMOVE-NATIVE` image references from the lesson Markdown.
+After inspecting the unresolved references, commit `d679ff8` also removed the duplicate Docker command screenshot.
 The corresponding source binaries remain in `images/` for historical/source inspection.
-The remaining two unresolved references were inspected separately below.
+One unresolved AWS console reference remains active.

 ## Imagegen repair batch